 Patients with cold urticaria should learn to protect themselves from a rapid drop in body temperature.
-Aquatic activities (e.g. swimming, surfing) should be done under supervision at all times.
+Aquatic activities (such as swimming and surfing) should always be under supervision.

-Regular doses of conventional antihistamines have generally proven to be ineffective, but high doses of non-sedating antihistamines may be helpful (e.g., four times the usual dose).
+Regular doses of conventional antihistamines have generally proven to be ineffective, but high doses of non-sedating antihistamines may be helpful (for example citirizine 40 mg daily).
 Some related medications that have been found to be useful include cyproheptadine, doxepin and ketotifen.

-Cautious induction of cold tolerance may be successful (desensitisation), by gradually hardening the skin to cold conditions and then exposing the skin to it regularly e.g., by taking regular cold showers.
+Cautious induction of cold tolerance may be successful (desensitisation), by gradually hardening the skin to cold conditions and then exposing the skin to it regularly, for example, by taking regular cold showers.

 What is the outcome for patients with cold urticaria?

 Cold urticaria usually lasts for some years.
 About 30% report resolution of symptoms within 5 to 10 years.
 A 20-year follow-up study of 41 patients diagnosed with cold urticaria showed it had resolved by 10 years in about a quarter of patients.
 Most affected individuals relied on lifestyle modifications to avoid flares.